 How can I prevent seasonal affective disorder?

 In the summer months, develop habits that you can carry over even in winter that make sure you spend time outside in daylight each day, particularly in the first half of the day.
 This could be to exercise outside when you get up in the morning, walk part of the way to work, go for a walk at lunchtime or have lunch outside wherever possible.
 On the weekend, keep up a regular outdoor activity, such as sport, gardening, going for a bike ride with a friend or playing in the park with your children.

-Depression self-test The Low Down, New Zealand
+Depression self-test The Low Down, NZ

 Seasonal affective disorder (SAD) NHS Choices, UK, 2015